AnatomicMaps/flatmap-maker/README.rst

       --verbose             Show progress bars

     Map generation:
-      --clean               Remove all files from generated map's directory before generating the new map
       --clean-connectivity  Refresh local connectivity knowledge from SciCrunch --background-tiles    Generate image tiles of map's layers (may take a while...)
-      --id ID               Set explicit ID for flatmap, overriding manifest --ignore-git          Don't check that sources are committed into git --ignore-sckan        Don't check if functional connectivity neurons are known
+      --force               Generate the map even if it already exists --id ID               Set explicit ID for flatmap, overriding manifest --ignore-git          Don't check that sources are committed into git --ignore-sckan        Don't check if functional connectivity neurons are known